-After you create an instance, you can perform operations to customize the instance such as installing software and deploying application environments and create a custom image for the updated instance.
-Instances created from the custom image contain all of the configured items, which saves you the trouble of configuring these items for each new instance.
+After you create an Elastic Compute Service (ECS) instance, you can perform operations such as installing software and deploying application environments to customize the instance and create a custom image for the customized instance.
+Instances created from the custom image contain all the customized items, which eliminates the need to configure these items for each new instance.

 Sensitive data is deleted from the instance to enhance data security.

-- Check the network configuration of the instance based on your Linux version.
+- The network configurations.
+The network configurations of the instance are checked based on your Linux version.
 For more information, see How to solve unreachable network errors when a VPC-type instance is created from a custom image.

 - The remaining free space of the system disk.
 The system disk has a sufficient amount of free space.

 Before you create a custom image from an instance, take note of the following items:

 - When you create a custom image from an instance, you do not need to stop the instance.

-- When you create a custom image from an instance, the status of the instance cannot be changed.
-For example, if you stop, start, or restart an instance when you create a custom image from the instance, the custom image fails to be created.
+- When you create a custom image from an instance, the state of the instance cannot be changed.
+For example, if you stop, start, or restart an instance when you create a custom image from the instance, the custom image cannot be created.

-- You cannot create images for subscription instances that have expired.
-You can create a snapshot for the system disk of an instance and then use the snapshot to create a custom image.
+- You cannot create images for expired subscription instances.
+However, you can create snapshots for the system disks of the instances and then use the snapshots to create custom images.

 - You cannot create images for released instances.
-If you have saved a system disk snapshot for an instance, you can use the snapshot to create a custom image.
+However, if you have saved snapshots for the system disks of the instances, you can use the snapshots to create custom images.

 - Custom images are located within the same region as the instances from which the images are created.
 For example, if an instance is located in the China (Hangzhou) region, the image created from the instance is also located in the China (Hangzhou) region.
-For more information about how to use images across regions, see Copy custom images.
+For information about how to use images across regions, see Copy custom images.

-- The amount of time it takes to create an image depends on the size of the disk from which the image is created.
+- The amount of time it takes to create an image depends on the disk size of the instance from which the image is created.